Santa Fe 1010: Preservation

 Since the locomotive became the last remaining locomotive to have taken part in the Scott Special, the Santa Fe chose to withhold No. 1010 for preservation.
 For the next decade, the Santa Fe used No. 1010 to take part multiple special events and television programs, including a "Railroad Day" event at South Pasadena in April 1958, and one 1964 General Electric commercial where the locomotive was painted bright red.
 By the early 1970s, the Santa Fe had put No. 1010 in storage on the garden tracks at the Redondo Junction roundhouse in Los Angeles along with a few other steam locomotives they had withheld from scrapping, including 0-4-0 No. 5.
 In 1974, Numbers 1010 and 5 were towed eastbound to Albuquerque for storage in the company roundhouse there.
 The Santa Fe had developed plans to construct their own vintage railroad museum within the city limits of Albuquerque, since they still owned some vintage steam and diesel locomotives to be preserved, but those plans never came to full fruition.

+In May 1981, No. 1010 participated in the grand opening of the California State Railroad Museum (CSRM) in Sacramento, California, where it performed during the music number Song of the Iron Horse and ran back and fourth from the roundhouse, running under compressed air.

-In November 1979, the Santa Fe instead donated Numbers 1010 and 5, along with most of their other remaining vintage locomotives, to the California State Railroad Museum (CSRM) in Sacramento, which was in its development phase at the time.
-Since the CSRM's grand opening in 1981, No. 1010 has remained on occasional display inside the museum's main hall.
+In October 1984, the Santa Fe officially donated Numbers 1010 and 5, along with most of their other remaining vintage locomotives, to the CSRM.
+No. 1010 has since remained on occasional display inside the museum's main hall.
 At some point in the 1990s, the CSRM moved the locomotive to their locomotive facility next to the Sacramento yard for storage, and they slowly maintained No. 1010 in the process.
 On May 18, 2018, No. 1010 was brought out of storage and moved back inside the CSRM's main hall for a limited time exhibit dubbed the "Death Valley Scotty’s Race for Glory" as another commemoration for the Scott Special.
-As of 2022, No. 1010 remains on occasional display at the CSRM on selective days, while remaining in storage for the rest of its time.

-Restoration (2023–present)
+Restoration

 In October 2023, the CSRM announced that No. 1010 will be fully restored to operating condition, although the locomotive can currently be run short distances using compressed air.
 Fundraising is underway.